jandamm/zgenom/README.md

 #### Run updates automatically

-Using `autoupdate` disables ohmyzsh automatic updates since zgenom will do this.
-You can use `--keep-ohmyzsh` to not disable ohmyzsh automatic updates.
+Using `autoupdate` disables ohmyzsh automatic updates since zgenom will do the same.
+You can use `--keep-ohmyzsh` to keep ohmyzsh automatic updates enabled.

 ```zsh
 source path/to/zgenom.zsh